rust-lang/rustc-dev-guide/src/query.md

 [`DefId`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/def_id/struct.DefId.html
 [hl]: ./compiler-src.md

-Query execution is *memoized*.
+Query execution is *memorized*.
 The first time you invoke a query, it will go do the computation, but the next time, the result is returned from a hashtable.
 Moreover, query execution fits nicely into *incremental computation*; the idea is roughly that, when you invoke a